Stormwindsky/OeuvreLibre/README.md

 ## License & Public Domain Notice

-The code and original assets created by **Stormwindsky** in this repository are licensed under [Your License, e.g., CC0-1.0 / MIT].
+The code and original assets created by **Stormwindsky** in this repository are licensed under [CC0-1.0].

 However, this project also includes historical assets that are in the **Public Domain** due to copyright expiration.
 These specific assets are not owned by Stormwindsky and are not covered by the repository's main license, but they are 100% free for anyone to use: